 Baking Pans - I recommend commercial quality sheet pans which, although more expensive, are worth the investment in the long run.
 Choose heavy pans avoiding non-stick and dark coated pans which tend to bake too fast.
 I use cookie sheets, cup cake tins, and muffin tins on a regular basis.

 Cookie Cutters - There is a plethora of cookie cutters from small to large, plastic and metal, the usual and the unusual.
 Metal cookie cutters should be gently hand washed and then quickly dried to prevent rust.
 To ensure that all nooks and crannies are dry, place the cookie cutters on a clean baking sheet in a warm, turned-off oven for a few minutes.
 A toaster oven may be used as well.

-Crockpot – These are great for making stews and soups because they do all the work for you.
+Crockpot – This is great for making stews and soups because it does all the work for you.
 Just chop and season, then turn it on and walk away without worrying if it will burn on the bottom.

 Dutch Oven - A Dutch oven is a heavy metal pot with lid usually made of cast iron covered in enamel.
 These are great for really melding together the flavors.
 I probably use mine twice a month.

 Food Dehydrator - This is the workhorse in my kitchen!
 Kirby starts drooling when I get it out knowing there is bound to be some tasty jerky in his near future.
 It takes hours to dehydrate but the comfort from knowing he won't be chewing on a possibly tainted chew is well worth the wait not to mention it's easier on the budget.

 Food Chopper - I use this all the time to chop, grind, and mince.
 It's faster than using a knife and probably saves me from losing many fingers!
 I have just discovered the Ninja Express Chopper and love the double blades because they chop the veggies as small as I want short of a puree unless that's what I want.